Siaka Bakayoko

-Siaka Bakayoko (born 26 May 2005) is a professional football player who plays as a centre-back for Ligue 2 club Amiens.
+Siaka Bakayoko (born 26 May 2005) is a professional football player who plays as a centre-back for Turkish Süper Lig club Çaykur Rizespor.
 Born in the Ivory Coast, he is a youth international for France.

 Career

 Bakayoko is a product of the youth academies of Aubervilliers, Red Star FC and Amiens, and debuted with Amiens' reserves in 2022.
 He made his professional debut with the senior Amiens side in a 3–0 Coupe de France win over SSEP Hombourg-Haut on 18 November 2023.
 On 5 July 2024, Bakayoko signed his first professional contract with Amiens until 2027.

+On 25 June 2026, Bakayoko signed a three-season contract with Çaykur Rizespor in Turkey.

 International career

 Born in the Ivory Coast, Bakayoko moved to France at a young age and holds dual-citizenship.
 He was called up to the France U17s for a set of friendlies in December 2021.